llllllllll/snipper/README.md

 snipper
 =======
--- Snipper v1.1
+Module      :  Snipper
+Copyright   :  Joe Jevnik 2013
+License     :  GPL v3

+Maintainer  :  Joe Jevnik
+Stability   :  experimental
+Portability :  requires xclip

--- Description: A command line utility for saving code snippets or notes.
+A command line utility for saving, searching for, and recalling snippets of code or text.
--- Author: Joe Jevnik
--- Dependencies: xclip for "clip" and "cp" commands
--- Copyright Joe Jevnik 2013

--- This program is free software: you can redistribute it and/or modify -- it under the terms of the GNU General Public License as published by -- the Free Software Foundation, either version 3 of the License, or -- (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

--- This program is distributed in the hope that it will be useful, -- but WITHOUT ANY WARRANTY; without even the implied warranty of -- MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the -- GNU General Public License for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

--- You should have received a copy of the GNU General Public License -- along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/".

 Commands:
 --------

-- add <title> <lang> <cont> - adds a Snip with the given parameters .
+-  mk "title" "lang" "cont" - Adds a Snip with the given parameters.
+-  clip "title" "lang" - Works like mk, but "cont" is taken from the clipboard.
+-  rm "title" - Removes the given Snip.
+-  edit "title" "lang" "cont" - Edits the given Snip to have the new parameters.
+-  print "title" - Prints the given Snip.
-- print <title> - Returns the Snip with the given title.
+-  cp "title" - Copies the contents of the given Snip to the clipboard.
-- search <fragment> - Returns the title of Snips that have fragment anywhere in their contents.
+-  search "cont"  - Prints a list of Snip titles that have "cont" somewhere in their contents.
-- lang <lang> - Returns a list of all Snips that are of the given language.
+-  lang "lang" - Prints a list of Snip titles that are of language "lang"
-- list - Returns the title of every Snip in your library.
+-  ls - Prints the title of all Snips you have saved.
-- remove <title> - Removes the give Snip from the library.
-- clear - Clears your whole library.
-- copy <title> - copies the contents of the snip to the clipoard.
-- clip <title> <lang> - Creates a snip with the given title and lang and pulls the contents from the clipboard.
-- eval <title> - Evaluates the Snip if it is a valid function
+-  eval "title" - Attempts to evaluate the given snip if it is a parameterless function.
+Currently only supports haskell and c/c++.
+WARNING: this feature is deprecated.
+-  cl - Resets your Snip library.\nhelp - Prints this message.
-- version - Returns the given version information.
+-  version - Prints the version information.
-- help - Prints this message.

 TODO:
 ----

-- Fix help menu
 - Add an edit from clipboard
 - Fix readme
 - Add more features as I see fit